The best wildlife that is possible to see on our hikes in Europe

 Beautiful, fascinating, docile in appearance, always wild, like the nature of the country where they live.
 Here are a few photos taken in winter in Finnish or Swedish Lapland, or in Norway, in the Jotunheimen massif.

 In Finland, on cross-country skiing trips to Kiilopää or Saariselkä, you can try your hand at carriage driving and visit reindeer farms.
-In the great Scandinavian massifs such as Jotunheimen or Hardanger (Norway), Jämtland or the Royal Trail (Sweden), dogs are particularly useful working animals and the reindeer roam in large semi-wild herds, which are impressive when encountered on cross-country ski tours.
+In the great Scandinavian massifs such as Jotunheimen or Hardanger (Norway), Jämtland or the King's Trail (Sweden), dogs are particularly useful working animals and the reindeer roam in large semi-wild herds, which are impressive when encountered on cross-country ski tours.

 For your pleasure